jfrog/vault-plugin-secrets-artifactory/README.md

+# Vault Artifactory Secrets Plugin

 ----------------------------------------------------------------

-This plugin is now being actively maintained by JFrog Inc. Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contributions and create github issues to ask for support.
+This plugin is now being actively maintained by JFrog Inc. Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contributions and create github issues to ask for support
 -----------------------------------------------------------------

 ![Build](https://github.com/idcmp/artifactory-secrets-plugin/workflows/Build/badge.svg)

-# Vault Artifactory Secrets Plugin

 This is a [HashiCorp Vault](https://www.vaultproject.io/) plugin which talks to JFrog Artifactory server and will dynamically provision access tokens with specified scopes.
 This backend can be mounted multiple times